wako4809/digital-garden-jekyll-template/_pages/index.md

 Along the way, I’ve worked in in-house roles, started my own projects, developed educational plans, and co-founded the design agency [ESH](https://eshgruppa.com/), where I work as a managing partner today.

-Currently, I focus on brand identities, book design, website design, and educational projects.
+Currently, I focus on brand identities, books, websites, and educational projects.
 Some of my work is available on [Behance](https://www.behance.net/kozhanov), and occasionally, I post on [LinkedIn](https://www.linkedin.com/in/valera-kozhanov/).

 ---
- 🥨 I am open to new projects in Germany, the EU, and worldwide.
+ 🥨 I am open to new projects in Germany and worldwide.
 Feel free to contact me via [e-mail](mailto:valera@eshgruppa.com) or [Telegram](https://t.me/wa_koo).

 ---------